Black Nazarene: Callejeros

-Aside from the Venerado and the Vicário, the basilica also maintains other replicas of the image called Callejeros.
-These are considered by the shrine as official replicas of the Nazareno, which are sent to visit various parishes across the different dioceses in the country.
-These visits are officially called as Dalaw Nazareno.
-On these visits, the callejeros are accompanied by the official standard banner of the Basilica and Shrine and one of the priests assigned in Quiapo Church would go and celebrate mass in the host church.
+Aside from the Venerado and the Vicário, the basilica also maintains other copies of the image called Callejeros.
+These are considered by the shrine as official replicas of the Nazareno, which are sent on official visits to different dioceses in the country, called Dalaw Nazareno.
+On these visits, the callejeros are accompanied by the official standard of the basilica and a priests would celebrate Mass in the host church.

-At present, the shrine has five Callejero images: Uno, Dos, Katorse, Disisiete, and Señor Cabeza.
+The shrine presently has five Callejero images: Uno, Dos, Katorse, Disisiete, and Señor Cabeza.
 The names of the first four images refer to the number of replicas produced for the shrine when it was labeled.
-The Señor Cabeza is a famed image previously maintained by the Catholic priest Father Emmanuel del Rosario of the Diocese of Cubao, who also was a devotee of the Jesús Nazareno.
-After his death, the image was donated to the church as callejero on 26 October 2022.
+The Señor Cabeza was previously kept by the Catholic priest Father Emmanuel del Rosario of the Diocese of Cubao, who was a devotee of the Jesús Nazareno.
+After his death, the image was donated to the church as a callejero on 26 October 2022.

 Vestments

 The image is dressed in a heavy velvet tunic of maroon, embroidered with floral and plant designs using gold thread, and trimmed with a matching set of white lace collar and cuffs.
 Around the waist is a gold-plated metal belt embossed with the word "NAZARENO", while a golden chain ending in spheres is looped around the neck and held in the left hand, representing the Flagellation of Christ.

 The vestments of the image are changed in the rite of Pabihis (English: Vesting the image), which is presided over by a Catholic priest vested in an alb, red cope and stole.
 Devotees watching the ceremony either sit inside the basilica, or follow along outside in Plaza Miranda.
 The rite comprises with several hymns, the reading of scriptural lessons, the recitation of prayers, and then the blessing of the new vestments.
 As a sign of modesty and reverence, a curtain is raised to shield the statue from public view as the male attendants called Hijos change its vestments, and then it is dropped once the actual changing is complete.
 The old vestments are folded and presented to the faithful, who queue to kiss and touch these in the belief these bear the image's miraculous properties.
 The rite of vesting is officiated five times a year in preparation for major religious occasions; since 2022, a few of the vesting day rites are also livestreamed online.